Kauthar-Omar/TeamLeeuwenhoek/README.md

 5. **Halak Shukla**

 I am undergrad biotechnology student from INDIA.
 Interested in bioinformatics and drug development.
 Connect with me via email: halakshukla0101@gmail.com

+6. **Rhoda KOLO**

+I am a biomedical researcher from Nigeria.
+I am currently pursuing a Masters degree in Neuroscience; I equally have interest in bioinformatics and science journalism.
+Connect with me on LinkedIn https://www.linkedin.com/in/rhoda-kolo-110215219